As of February 20, 2020 The Reading-Arithmetic Indexes are available again.

 The Arithmetic Index, contains 54 items that test ability to add, subtract, multiply, divide and use fractions, decimals and percentages to grade 8.

 If a higher grade-level determination is required, the test was formerly available in another version which tests to the grade 12 level.
-The Grade 12 Versions have been temporarily suspended and are no longer available for purchase.
-We hope that they will soon be available in an online format but they are not as of yet.
-They included 72 items on the reading scale (adding -phrases, sentences and paragraphs) and 70 on the mathematics scale (adding – square roots, powers, geometry and word problems).
+They include 72 items on the reading scale (adding -phrases, sentences and paragraphs) and 70 on the mathematics scale (adding – square roots, powers, geometry and word problems).
 The tests have been validated for accuracy against the following occupations:

 The tests have been validated for accuracy against the following occupations: